Once you have Netmaker installed via the Quick Install guide, you can use this Getting Started guide to help create and manage your first network.

 Nodes can be added/removed/modified on the network at any time.
 Nodes can also be added to multiple Netmaker networks.
 Any changes will get picked up by any nodes on a given network and will take about ~30 seconds to take effect.

 Uninstalling the netclient¶

-To remove your nodes from the default network, run the following on each node:
+To remove your nodes from a network (default here), run the following on each node:

-To remove the netclient entirely from each node, run
+To remove the netclient entirely from each node (after running the above step), run

 To uninstall Netmaker from the server, simply run